respoke/respoke-sdk-ios/README.md

 check_code_signing "WARNING"
 ```

-Step 3: Release the libraries
+Step 3: Deploy the libraries
 -----------------------------

-To build the sources:
+To deploy the WebRTC binaries and headers:
 ```
-$ ./build_webrtc.sh release
+$ ./build_webrtc.sh deploy
 ```
 This will combine the assorted libraries into universal simulator/device compatible libraries, and then replace the compiled libraries and associated headers inside of the Respoke iOS project with the new ones.
 Once it completes successfully, you should be able to open the XCode project, recompile and go.